cloudflare/workers-docs/content/tooling/api/scripts.md

 #### Add a Wasm Module

-If your Worker uses a [Wasm Module](/templates/boilerplates/rustwasm/), you will want to add a `wasm_module` binding object to the `”bindings”` array in metadata.json:
+If your Worker uses a [Wasm Module](/templates/boilerplates/rustwasm/), you will want to add a `wasm_module` binding object to the `"bindings"` array in metadata.json:

 ```json
 {